 \section{Conclusion and discussion}

-In this work, we propose a practical control-enhanced quantum metrology scheme to defend against Markovian noises for improving the precision of frequency estimation.
-The numerical comparisons of our scheme with the standard scheme and the ancilla-assisted scheme under typical noise channels reveal that our scheme works for all the tested cases, and can achieve substantial precision improvements up to an order.
-The experimental verification in nuclear magnetic resonance system shows the effectiveness of the proposed method.
+In this work, we proposed a practical control-enhanced quantum metrology scheme to defend against Markovian noises to improve the precision of frequency estimation.
+The numerical comparisons of our scheme with the standard scheme and the ancilla-assisted scheme under typical noise channels revealed that our scheme works for all the tested cases and can achieve substantial precision improvements up to an order of magnitude.
+The experimental verification in the nuclear-magnetic-resonance system shows the effectiveness of the proposed method.

-Instead of using gradient-based algorithms or reinforcement learning algorithms, we utilize a gradient-free algorithm that costs less computational resources and is more friendly for experimental applications.
+Instead of using gradient-based algorithms or reinforcement learning algorithms, we utilized a gradient-free algorithm that requires fewer computational resources and is more friendly for experimental applications.
 Therefore, our scheme can be easily adapted to a fully online version for automatically discovering optimal controls on real platforms \cite{PhysRevLett.123.040501}.
-As realistic noises may be very complex and other unknown imperfections may involve, thus our scheme is supposed to achieve more impressive improvements \cite{PhysRevA.102.062605,yang2020probe}.
-Moreover, the research here can be combined with the related theoretical studies \cite{FA17,ED11,kolodynski2013efficient}, which provide the precision bound of noisy quantum metrology, to explore the underlying properties of the encoding dynamics in our scheme.
-In addition, our scheme can also be extended to quantum metrology in non-Markovian noise environment \cite{PhysRevLett.102.090401,PhysRevLett.107.130404}.
+As realistic noises may be very complex and other unknown imperfections may be involved, our scheme should achieve more impressive improvements \cite{PhysRevA.102.062605,yang2020probe}.
+Moreover, the research here can be combined with related theoretical studies \cite{FA17,ED11,KJ13} which provide the precision bound of noisy quantum metrology to explore the underlying properties of the encoding dynamics in our scheme.
+In addition, our scheme can also be extended to quantum metrology in a non-Markovian noise environment \cite{PhysRevLett.102.090401,PhysRevLett.107.130404}.